stonstad/Stellar.FastDB/README.md

 ## Benchmarks

-A complete list of [benchmarks](https://github.com/stonstad/Stellar.Benchmarks/tree/main) are available along with a reproduction project.
+A comprehensive list of [benchmarks](https://github.com/stonstad/Stellar.Benchmarks/tree/main), along with a project for reproduction, is available.

 **Insert**
 | Method      | Product | Op/s    | FileSize |